-- 1. memory module

-- 2. memory-module ejectors

-- 3. memory-module socket alignment key

-- 4. memory-module alignment key

-- NOTE: When the memory module is properly seated in the socket, the levers on the memory-module socket align with the levers on the other identical sockets that have memory modules installed.

-- 8. Repeat step 4 through step 7 of this procedure to install the remaining memory modules.

-- 9. Replace the cooling shroud.

-- 10. Close the system.

-- 11. Reconnect the system to its electrical outlet and turn on the system, including any attached peripherals.

-- 12. Press <F2> to enter the System Setup, and check the memory settings.
+- Align the memory module's edge connector with the alignment key of the memory module socket, and insert the memory module in the socket. - NOTE: The memory module socket has an alignment key that allows you to install the memory module in the - Press down on the memory module until the socket levers latch into a locked position. - When the memory module is properly seated in the socket, the levers on the memory module socket align with the levers on the other sockets that have memory modules installed. - Repeat step 4 through step 7 of this procedure to install the remaining memory modules. - 9.
+Replace either the cooling shroud or the processor expansion module, as applicable. - 10.
+Close the system. - 11.
+Reconnect the system to its electrical outlet and turn the system on, including any attached peripherals. - 12.
+Press <F2> to enter the System Setup, and check the memory settings.
 The system should have already changed the value to reflect the newly installed memory. - 13.
 If the value is incorrect, one or more of the memory modules may not be installed properly.
-Repeat step 4 through step 7 of this procedure, checking to ensure that the memory modules are firmly seated in their sockets. - 14.
-Run the appropriate diagnostic test.
-For more information, see Using System Diagnostics.
+Repeat step 4 through - step 7 of this procedure, checking to ensure that the memory modules are firmly seated in their sockets.
+14. Run the system memory test in the system diagnostics.
+See Using System Diagnostics for available diagnostic tests.